Filter:

 In Resource-Limited Settings, Nurses Demonstrate Frugal Innovation

-Low-resource healthcare settings are sources of innovation capable of strengthening patient safety globally.
-Why we must learn from the expertise IENs bring with them.
+Why low-resource healthcare settings are sources of innovation capable of strengthening patient safety globally.

 Patient Safety Learning Hub

-We Are Asking the Wrong Questions About NHS Safety
+Are We Asking the Wrong Questions About Patient Safety?

-The systematic erosion of psychological safety is one of the most significant and least discussed risks to NHS patient safety.
+The systematic erosion of psychological safety.
 On debanding, structural burnout, and the talent exodus.